MicrosoftDocs/fabric-docs/docs/data-factory/copy-data-activity.md

 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.
 Refer to [Azure Data Factory documentation](/azure/data-factory/) for the service in Azure.

-Learn how to add a copy activity directly or through the copy assistant.

-In Data Pipeline, you can use the Copy activity to copy data among data stores located on-premises and in the cloud.
+In Data Pipeline, you can use the Copy activity to copy data among data stores located in the cloud.
 After you copy the data, you can use other activities to further transform and analyze it.
 You can also use the Copy activity to publish transformation and analysis results for business intelligence (BI) and application consumption.

 To copy data from a source to a destination, the service that runs the Copy activity performs these steps:

-Reads data from a source data store.
+1. Reads data from a source data store.
-Performs serialization/deserialization, compression/decompression, column mapping, and so on.
+1. Performs serialization/deserialization, compression/decompression, column mapping, and so on.
 It performs these operations based on the configuration of the input dataset, output dataset, and Copy activity.
-Writes data to the sink/destination data store.
+1. Writes data to the sink/destination data store.

+Learn how to add a copy activity directly or through the copy assistant.

 ## Prerequisites

 To get started, you must complete the following prerequisites:

-- A tenant account with an active subscription.
-[Create an account for free](/trident-docs-private-preview/synapse-data-integration/url).
+- A Microsoft Fabric tenant account with an active subscription.
+Create an account for free.

-- A workspace is created.
+- Make sure you have a Microsoft Fabric enabled Workspace.

 ## Add a copy activity using copy assistant